persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - selected output: y1
       - method: TNC
       - change "Locality = Global"
-      - TNC no longer available algorithm changed to "GD_MLSL"
+      - TNC no longer available algorithm changed to "lbfgs"
       - revert "Locality" to "Any" and reselect "TNC"
       - click on "doc" in the line containing "TNC"
       - web browser opens a link to "TNC" documentation